What Your Status Means

 Enroll in a workshop or seminar.
 Take the time to invest in yourself.
 Workshops and seminars focus on success skills.
 When you’re thriving, your GPA will reflect it.
 Explore offerings

-Work with an academic coach.
-Our academic coaches are trained students who can help you overcome academic and personal challenges.
-Learn more about academic coaching
+Work with a success advocate.
+Our success advocates are trained students who can help you overcome academic and personal challenges.
+Learn more about success advocacy

 Your cumulative GPA falls below 2.0 for the first time.
 If you do not make sufficient academic progress, you could be removed from your major, lose financial aid, become ineligible for leadership positions and internships, or be academically dismissed from the University.